Multireference Density Functional Theory for Describing Ground and Excited States with Renormalized Singles

 With the single determinant wavefunction uniquely defined for the trial potential with degenerate frontier orbitals, we next consider the optimization step for the trial potential.
 In such a degenerate case, the functional derivative of the total energy with respect to the potential is not defined; only the energy variation for a given change of the potential is defined.
 Thus the energy gradient of the optimization defined in Eq.\ref{eq:optimal_det} is not defined as shown in the Section.S4 of Supporting Information.
 One way forward is to carry out optimization of potential without gradients.
 Instead, we use an approximate gradient with respect to the potential.
 The approximate gradient has a similar form as Eq.\ref{eq:gradient} without contributions from degenerate or nearly degenerate orbitals

-where deg in the summation means degenerate or nearly degenerate subspace.
 A line search along the approximate gradient defined in Eq.\ref{eq:approx_gradient} is then performed to obtain a new total energy and a new trial potential.
 This hybrid algorithm appropriately deals with the accidental degenerate cases in the optimization of the OEP method.
+In this work, we show that the ppTDA@RS-DFA approach provides the converged results in most ($N-2$)-electron systems, which are difficult to obtain in the conventional SCF calculation\cite{yangExcitationEnergiesParticleparticle2014}.
 For degeneracy originated from the symmetry of systems, the degeneracy persists during the optimization of the potential and the gradient can not be well approximated by Eq.\ref{eq:approx_gradient}.
 Further study, such as optimization without gradient, is needed for such cases.\\